apprunjs/apprun-docs/docs/architecture-ideas/rust-app.md

 ![Message from WASM](https://dev-to-uploads.s3.amazonaws.com/i/atljaqot7q08qcu9rk9m.png)
 <figcaption>Message from wasm</figcaption>

-We have successfully made the two-way interactions between the WebAssembly and the AppRun application.
+We have successfully made two-way interactions between the WebAssembly and the AppRun application.

 ## Souce Code